KaanGaming/HollowKnightDRPC/README.md

 ![Example](https://i.ibb.co/421PW5x/resim-2021-12-17-191656.png)
 ###### Even though the text may be cut off, it can be seen in full by hovering over your mouse on the cut off text, or view the full profile.

-Mod made by __@KaanGaming#7447__ on Discord.
+This mod was made by __@KaanGaming#7447__ on Discord.
 If anything goes wrong, ask in [#modding-help](https://discord.com/channels/283467363729408000/462200562620825600) in the Hollow Knight's Discord server.

-Links that may or may not be useful:
+Other links that may be useful:

 [Original README](https://github.com/KaanGaming/HollowKnightDRPC/blob/main/ModInstallerReadme.txt)

 # Installation Guide
-Use these if the mod can't do the auto-installation of Discord GameSDK.
+Use these if the mod couldn't do the auto-installation of Discord GameSDK.

 ✔ [Windows Guide](https://kaangaming.github.io/HollowKnightDRPC/guide/Guide.html)